balderdashy/sails-docs/reference/ModelProperties.md

 # Validation

 Validations are handled by [Anchor](https://github.com/balderdashy/anchor) which is based off of [Node Validate](https://github.com/chriso/node-validator) and supports most of the properties in node-validate.
-For a full list of validations see: [Anchor Validations](https://github.com/balderdashy/anchor/blob/master/lib/rules.js).

 ### Validation Rules